 We generally do not consider material that bears substantial resemblance (that is, making the same analytical arguments on the same evidentiary base) to the author’s previous publications or to material that has been accepted for publication elsewhere.
 This includes similar articles published in other languages and book chapters that are pending publication.
 Likewise, HAHR does not consider manuscripts that are currently under review for publication elsewhere, either as a journal article or a book chapter.
 We are only able to publish approximately 12 articles of original scholarship each year, out of some 80 submissions and a field that encompasses thousands of scholars.
 We must therefore limit ourselves to considering articles that contain original arguments and data not available to readers elsewhere.
 Please let the editors know if you think there may be an issue with publication overlap.

-Due to space limitations, we ask that authors limit their articles to 12,000 words, including notes and illustrations.
+Due to space limitations, we ask that authors limit their articles to 12,000 words, including notes, reference list, and illustrations.
 Articles that are significantly longer than the length limit will be returned to the author with a request to shorten the text and resubmit.

 As we believe that the inclusion of visual material can enhance the production and dissemination of knowledge related to Latin American and Caribbean history, we strongly encourage authors to include relevant visual materials with their submissions.
 With our current digital initiatives, you may include all relevant visual material, and you can make that material interactive in an online format.
 If you have any questions about HAHR‘s digital platform, please contact the editorial office.
 If you wish to have the visual material included in the printed version of the article, we will need to take into account the number and size of illustrations when calculating the length of your manuscript.
 A half-page illustration is the rough equivalent of 200-250 words, while a full-page illustration occupies as much space as 400-500 words of text.